 Instruction to Editor: Modify text on Page 462 starting at Line 41 in Section 23.3.8.3.1 of TGah_D6.0

 The cyclic shift values defined in this subclause apply to the STF, LTF, SIG and Data fields of the S1G_1M PPDU.
 Throughout the S1G_1M preamble, cyclic shifts are applied to prevent beamforming when similar signals are transmitted in different space-time streams.
-The same cyclic shift is applied to these streams during the transmission of the Data field of the S1G_1M PPDU.
+The STF, LTF, and SIG fields always start as single-stream during generation but are replicated up to NSTS,total.
+For the LTF, these replicated streams undergo P-matrix mapping prior to CSD application as shown in Figure 23-6 (Generation of LTF symbols).
+For the STF and SIG the CSDs are applied per stream immediately after replication.The same cyclic shift is applied to the NSTS,total streams during the transmission of the Data field of the S1G_1M PPDU.
 The cyclic shift value for space-time stream n out of NSTS,total total space-time streams is shown in Table 23-17 (Cyclic shift values of S1G_1M PPDU).

 Changes for CID 9020